 - Across from 64 Acres, Tahoe City

 Enjoy a walk through the winter wonderland with snowshoe rentals or a guided snowshoe trek.
-Snowshoes allow you to experience snowy forests on foot — and journey to places inaccessible by skis.
+Snowshoes allow you to experience snowy forests on foot in a quiet setting — and journey to places inaccessible by skis.

 Let sled dogs be your guides on a once-in-a-lifetime adventure into the Sierra Nevada mountains.
 Dog sledding is a safe, family-friendly activity.
 Tours typically last one hour.